-At the 31 December 2016, no loans had been made to key management personnel.
+During the period, no loans had been made to key management personnel.

 G. Other transactions with key management personnel

 There were no other material transactions with key management personnel.

 The directors are satisfied that the company has complied with its policies on ethical standards, including trading in securities.